madCode/madCode.github.io/_posts/2015-02-19-diycoaster.markdown

 ---
-layout: post
+layout: default
 title: DIY Chatty Coaster
 tags: diy coaster
 category: instructions
-tagline: Make your own chatty coaster!
+tagline: Learn to make your own.
+maintag: coaster
 ---
 The following instructions detail how Team Avacado made Chatty Coaster.
 As UC Berkeley students working on a class project, we had access to a variety of fancy equipment that you may not have access to.
 Fear not, you can modify the instructions as necessary to create your own Chatty Coaster without fancy equipment.
 I will detail some thoughts on how you can do that in the instructions.